Labrador Retriever Dental Health

-There is lots of different doggie toothpaste on the market today so don’t be tempted to use human toothpaste as this will be harmful to your Lab.
+There is lots of different doggie toothpaste on the market today so don’t be tempted to use human toothpaste as this will be harmful to your Lab and may not lead good to your Labrador Retriever Dental Health.

 Toothbrushes are also available though many owners prefer to use the finger brushes which simply slip over the end of the owners finger.